vision-iitd/Lipikar-Recog-Models/README.md

 This repository contains a Docker-based OCR (Optical Character Recognition) model that can process images and extract text in multiple languages.

+## Download Checkpoints

+- Checkpoints can be downloaded from this url https://lipikar.cse.iitd.ac.in/model/

 ## Prerequisites

 - Docker installed on your system